Simple online tools for developers, networking, text and conversions.

 How to use these examples

-1. Paste or type the text into the input area.
+1. Paste or type your text into the input box

-3. Review the word, character, and line totals.
+3. Review the total words, characters, characters without spaces, and line count

 Common mistakes in sample input

-Fix: Clean the text first if you want more precise counts.
+Fix: Clean the text first if you want a more normalized count for comparison.

 Next steps